 There are several signs that your rear shocks are worn or failing: you may find that the car is more susceptible to crosswinds or handles badly when cornering.
 You could experience bouncing or stiffness from your car’s suspension, braking performance can decrease, and uneven tyre wear can be evident.

 While uneven tyre wear can be caused by other factors such as poor wheel alignment, it’s worth inspecting the condition of rear front shocks a couple of times a year – any signs of ‘misting’ (a slight oil leak from the shocks) is a sign that they’re on the way out; a defect that can lead to an MOT advisory or failure.

-Why you should change your rear shock absorbers
+Why you should replace your rear shock absorbers

-There is a simple test that can be carried out to determine if your rear shocks are up to scratch: with the vehicle parked on a hard, level surface, push down hard in turn on each rear wing.
+There is a simple test that can be carried out to determine if your rear shocks are up to scratch: with the vehicle parked on a hard, level surface, push down hard in turn on each rear wing, taking care to spread your weight and avoid damaging a body panel.
 A functional shock absorber will quickly compress and rebound – but a shock that’s worn or failed may bounce several times before it settles.